 But with limitless possibilities for intelligent automation, determining where to place your bets can be challenging.
-For many organisations, finance and the supply chain will be obvious starting points for innovation—rich with opportunities to automate tedious processes, increase information visibility and deliver exceptional service.
+For many organizations, finance and the supply chain will be obvious starting points for innovation—rich with opportunities to automate tedious processes, increase information visibility, and deliver exceptional service.

 Three Deloitte transformation professionals discuss the latest artificial intelligence technologies and how you can strategically deploy them to make an impact.

 “Supply chains were already fragile, the pandemic didn’t make them fragile,” said Jagjeet Singh, Senior Manager, Deloitte Consulting LLP, kicking off the discussion.
 While it is important to be risk aware in supply chain management, the movement now is towards risk sensing, insourcing and decentralization to build in resilience using AI and Machine Learning.
 The best place to start?
 Obsolete Platform and Siloed Processes.
 “If companies are running archaic platforms with outdated capabilities, they need to modernize their core and processes to build a robust digital platform with new and differentiated capabilities.”

 For Hernan Krymkiewiez, Managing Director, Deloitte Consulting LLP, data plays an essential role in a stronger, more resilient supply chain, because when an entire ecosystem is working with the same data, “you can start growing into different processes.”
 As supply chains faltered globally, consumer tolerance for inefficiency plummeted during the pandemic.
 With the right volumes of data informing right processes, companies can adapt and respond.

 But the conversation around a resilient supply chain comes back around to modernization.
 Organizations can’t react on processes that were built years ago and with a built-to-last mentality.
 “There is no such thing as ‘build to last forever’ anymore,” he says.
 “Technology is changing every six months.
 Technology is changing every year.
 You have to be able to adapt that quickly.”